Floydlang/floyd/docs/README.md

 - Simple built-in support for concurrency and parallelism

-The theory is that this level of execution speed can be reached thank's to Floyd's design.
+The theory is that this level of execution speed can be reached thanks to Floyd's design.
 It leaves great freedom to the compiler and runtime to drastically control the mapping of the program's execution to the hardware.
 The programmer supervises this mapping interactively using a profiler-like tool, separately from writing the program logic.
 The programmer has control over precise selection of data structures, exact memory layouts, data packing, hot-cold data, hardware caches, thread tasks priorities, thread affinity and so on.

 Floyd separates your program into three separate concerns: